Senphy/PFNano/README.md

 **You are currently viewing a development branch**
 Uses PUPPI Jets as default for Run3.

-This branch runs with 2022 data (ReRecoCDE and PromptRecoFG), MC for Run3 (Run3Summer22 and Run3Summer22EE, nanoAODv11),
+This branch runs with 2023 data (PromptRecoCD), MC for Run3 (Run3Summer22 and Run3Summer22EE, nanoAODv12),
 in 13_0_X.
-This branch reruns Puppi v17, reclusters the AK8 Puppi and AK8 taggers, and then reruns the new AK4 taggers (new DeepJet, new ParticleNetAK4 and RobustParTAK4) available from 13_0_X.
+This branch reclusters the AK8 Puppi and AK8 taggers, and then reruns the new AK4 taggers (new DeepJet, new ParticleNetAK4 and RobustParTAK4) available from 13_0_X.

 If you are searching for a recipe to run with Run2 samples, please have a look at the master branch (106X).